 There are some disadvantages to using a TV as a computer monitor.
 Most computers do not have HDMI ports, so you’ll have to use a VGA to HDMI adapter.
 However, smaller TVs may be more cost-efficient than larger ones, and you can use them to share a computer display wirelessly.
 The main downside of using a television as a computer screen is that it lacks the interactivity of a computer monitor.

 The response time of a computer monitor versus a TV is a major consideration.
 The response time refers to how fast pixels change colour.
 A TV’s response time is too slow and can cause ghosting or trailing behind fast-moving objects.
-To avoid ghosting and input lag, look for a TV faster response time.
-In response time, look for a gaming TV with a high refresh rate.
+To avoid ghosting and input lag, look for a TV with a faster response time.
+In addition to response time, look for a gaming TV with a high refresh rate.

 Are 4K TVs good for computer monitors?

-A good question to ask is whether 4K televisions are good computer monitors.
+A good question is whether 4K televisions are good computer monitors.
 If you’ve already got a 4K TV, you don’t have to buy a separate computer monitor, which can save you money and space.
 A 4K TV is a great option for home offices because it’s small, bright, and easy to connect.
 Unlike traditional computer monitors, they don’t have any moving parts, so you can easily move them around.